magento/devdocs/guides/v2.1/migration/migration-overview-how.md

 There are many differences between Magento 1 and Magento 2 in the structure and format of data that is stored in database.
 And each version of Magento 1, for example 1.8.0.0 or 1.9.0.0, has its own unique changes in data structure.
 The Data Migration Tool understands all these changes and can properly transform it for usage in Magento 2 store.
 Most of these differences are declared in *Map files*.
 Using the Map file a Step will know that, for example, a table from Magento 1 was renamed in Magento 2 and will be able to transfer data properly to destination table.
 In the case where there are no differences in data structure or data format the Data Migration Tool will transfer data as is to the Magento 2 database, including data from tables created by extensions.
 When differences are not declared in Map files then the Data Migration Tool will not start migration process and will display an error.

-Mapping files are discussed in more detail in <a href="{{ site.gdeurl }}migration/migration-tool-internal-spec.html"> Data Migration Tool Internal Specification.</a>
+Mapping files are discussed in more detail in <a href="{{ site.gdeurl21 }}migration/migration-tool-internal-spec.html"> Data Migration Tool Internal Specification.</a>

 ####The following diagram illustrates the migration flow in general: